 We’re back with another Creator Spotlight, and this time, we had the honor of speaking with Teresa Freitas (AKA @teresacfreitas)!
-Teresa has been a creator we’ve worked with often — you’ll notice she has both Desktop presets and an in-app filter pack available through A Color Story — and we love her work!
+We love Teresa’s style, and we’d love for you to check out her A Color Story filter +pack called Palette!
 We’re excited for you to get to know her a little better through the following Q&A.

 Please share a little about how you got into photography

 Although my plan before and during fine arts college was to become a multimedia designer, I kept resorting to photography as the chosen medium to develop all my personal and yearly projects.
 Funny enough, even when this was happening, I didn’t accept that photography was going to or could be my future – but instead of focusing on other media and techniques that could benefit my initial plan, I couldn’t resist photographing, and kept going back to it at each opportunity.
 In my 3rd year of college, I installed Instagram.
 Instagram allowed me to explore photography in an informal and experimental way that didn’t have the artistic pressure and seriousness I was getting from college.
 I was shooting with my phone on a daily basis, without giving it any special thought.
 Eventually, I got attracted to the world of editing and colour, and how it could quickly shape our perception of an image.
 I ended up being noticed by brands for my compositions and colour-work in still life scenes, and about 3 years ago I realised I could be a full-time photographer.
 Content creation for brands helps me support my – at last accepted – passion for photography.